gecrooks/modern-python-template/README.md

 Two other python code format tools to consider using are [isort](https://pypi.org/project/isort/) and [black, The uncompromising code formatter](https://black.readthedocs.io/en/stable/).
 Isort sorts your import statements into a canonical order.
 And Black is the Model-T Ford of code formatting -- any format you want, so long as it's Black.
 I could quibble about some of Black's code style, but in the end it's just easier to blacken your code and accept black's choices, and thereby gain a consistent coding style across developers.

-The command `make delint` will run these `isort` and `black` on your code, with the right magic incantations so that they are compatible.
+The command `make delint` will run these `isort` and `black` on your code, with the right magic incantations so that they are compatible. (`isort --profile black` which appears to be equivalent to `isort -m 3 --tc --line-length 88`.
+We set this configuration project wide in `setup.cfg`)

 ## Copyright